TaitoUnited/full-stack-template/README.md

 ### Integration and end-to-end tests

 All integration and end-to-end test suites are run automatically after application has been deployed to dev environment.
-You can use any test tools that have been installed as development dependency (build stage of production build is used for running the tests, see `Dockerfile.build`).
-Test reports should be placed at the `./test/reports` directory.
+You can use any test tools that have been installed as development dependency inside the container (build stage of production build is used for running the tests, see the `Dockerfile.build` files).
+Test reports should be placed at the `/xxx/test/reports` directory.

 Tests are grouped in test suites (see `suite-*.sh` and `_suite-*.sh` files).
 All test suites are kept independent by cleaning up data before each test suite execution by running `taito init --clean`.
 If, however, data cleanup is not necessary, you can turn it off with the `ci_exec_test_init` setting in `taito-config.sh`.
 Environment specific test suite parameters are configured in `taito-config.sh` and they are passed to test suites in `package.json` located in project root folder.

 You can run integration and end-to-end tests manually with the `taito test:ENV [CONTAINER] [SUITE]` command, for example `taito test:dev server suite-xx`.
 When executing tests manually, the development container (`Dockerfile`) is used for executing the tests.

+> Once you have implemented your first integration or e2e test, enable the CI test execution by setting `ci_exec_test=true` for dev environment.

 ## Structure

 An application should be divided in loosely coupled highly cohesive parts by using a modular directory structure.
-The following rules usually work well for a GUI implementation.
-For a backend implementation you might need to break the rules once in a while, but still try to keep directories loosely coupled.
+The following guidelines usually work well at least for a GUI implementation.
+You might need to break the guidelines once in a while, but still try to keep directories loosely coupled.

 * Create directory structure mainly based on feature hierarchy (`reports`, `reports/dashboard`, `reports/usage`, `users`, ...) instead of type (`actions`, `containers`, `components`, `css`, ...).
 * Use such file naming that you can easily determine the type from filename (e.g. `*.util.js`, `*.api.js`).
 This way you don't need to use additional directories for grouping files by type and, therefore, you can freely place the file wherever it is needed.
 NOTE: In a GUI implementation it is perfecly fine to exclude type from filename of a component to keep filenames shorter (e.g. `List.js`), if you just include the type for all other types of files.